 - Aldosterone promotes magnesium excretion into feces and urine (will decrease values).

 - Thyroxine promotes fecal and urinary losses (will decrease values).

 Method of measurement

-The colorimetric method used on the Hitachi at Cornell measures total magnesium.
+The colorimetric method used on the chemistry analyzer at Cornell University measures total magnesium.
 With ion-specific electrodes, selective measurement of ionized Mg2+ is possible.

-In an alkaline medium, magnesium reacts with the diazonium salt xylidyl blue resulting in the formation of a purple complex.
-The generation of this purple complex causes a decrease in the absorbance of xylidyl blue that is directly proportional to the magnesium concentration (reported in mg/dL).
+In an alkaline medium (Tris/6-aminocarpoic acid, pH 11.25 with 129 umol/L EGTA), magnesium reacts with the diazonium salt xylidyl blue resulting in the formation of a purple complex.
+The generation of this purple complex causes a decrease in the absorbance of xylidyl blue that is directly proportional to the magnesium concentration (reported in mEq/L).

 The reaction is shown below:

 Magnesium + diazonium salt xylidyl blue alkaline solution> Purple complex

 The concentration of magnesium is reported in mEq/L (conventional units – our results), mg/dL (conventional units) or mmol/L (SI units).
 The conversion formulas are below:

 mEq/L x 0.5 = mmol/L